Key Insight

 As you can tell, there’s an interaction between religiosity and political outlooks: the contribution that moving left in outlook makes to acceptance of climate change is bigger the less religious one is.

+If you get only this, demand a refund!
 But I won’t say anything more than that!
 What this signifies in the battle between RAT and CAT is your call to make!

 Next, let’s look at belief in evolution.
 Same model, used now to examine the impact of political outlooks on belief in evolution conditional on religiosity.